Ambrose2002/uninav-prod/README.md

 ## Screenshots
 ![Screenshot 2024-09-01 at 1 47 27 PM (2)](https://github.com/user-attachments/assets/89fa3eb4-1a53-4b84-a733-0a8dc2fed5d6)

-## Contributing

-Contributions are always welcome!
-To contribute:

-	1. Fork the repository.
-	2. Create a new branch (git checkout -b feature/your-feature).
-	3. Make your changes and commit them (git commit -m 'Add new feature').
-	4. Push to the branch (git push origin feature/your-feature).
-	5. Open a pull request.

-Please adhere to this project's `code of conduct`.

-## License

-This project is licensed under the MIT [MIT](https://choosealicense.com/licenses/mit/) License

 ## Contact

 For questions or feedback, please contact [Ambrose Blay](mailto:ambrose2002blay@gmail.com.com).